OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 Then Eleazar the priest said to the soldiers who had gone to battle, “This is the statute of the law which the Lord commanded Moses:

 ## Numbers 31:22
-Only the gold, silver, bronze, iron, tin, and lead,
+The gold, silver, bronze, iron, tin, and lead,

 ## Numbers 31:23
 everything that can withstand fire, you shall pass through the fire, and it will be clean.
 It must also be purified with the water of cleansing.
 But whatever cannot withstand fire must be passed through the water.